Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Enhancement Evaluation

 where $(Enh)$ refers to the enhanced image and $(Org)$ refers to the original.
-This helps us understand how images of different qualities are changing the distribution after enhancement, i.e., whether enhancement is uniformly increasing the quality of images belonging to different quality bins.
-By examining Fig.~\ref{fig:Q-Dist-CUPDD}, it is observed that the entire original image dataset ranges from 0.25 to 0.75, with an almost bimodal distribution and a median of approximately 0.45.
-One peak is centered around the median and the other at just below 0.4, indicating that most images lie around those two peaks.
-Moving to the distribution of images after enhancement, we notice that all but two models produced a positive distribution.
-PCDE, with almost half the distribution in the negative, and ICSP, with the entire distribution in the negative, produce images that have less quality---according to $\Delta$ of Q-index---than the Originals.
-The TEBCF is a top performer at a median of approximately 0.38, followed by the ACDC, BayesRet, Semi-UIR, USUIR and TUDA at a median of approximately 0.2.
-In contrast, AutoEnh showed an inferior performance with a bimodal distribution with most of the images centered around 0.1.
-It is also noted that for ACDC, TEBCF, BayesRet, Semi-UIR and USUIR, the distribution has peaks at the top and tapering off towards the bottom indicating that these models are shifting low-quality images into high-quality images.
-A small number of images became worse after enhancement with the ACDC, TEBCF, AutoEnh, Semi-UIR, USUIR, and TUDA models.
-On the Other hand, the distribution of the Original RUOD images shown in Fig. \ref{fig:Q-Dist-RUOD} is a clearer bimodal distribution with a median of nearly 0.52 and two distinct peaks at 0.6 and 0.35.
-Furthermore, most enhancement modals have a median at 0.1 except for the PCDE and ICSP observing similar negative trends as in Fig. \ref{fig:Q-Dist-CUPDD}.
-A distinguished observation about the distribution of the enhanced images in Fig. \ref{fig:Q-Dist-RUOD} is that most models have an inverted distribution compared to the Original with a bigger peak at the bottom.
-This means that enhancement is \emph{deteriorating the quality of high-quality images} in RUOD dataset.
-ON the contrary, CUPDD had the bigger peak on top.
-This could be attributed to the fact that CUPDD images are mostly severely degraded images and have significantly lesser quality than RUOD which supports that \emph{enhancement is only beneficial for low-quality images}.
+This helps us understand how enhancement is changing the quality distribution of the images, i.e., whether enhancement uniformly improves the quality of images across the quality spectrum.
+On the one hand, by examining Fig.~\ref{fig:Q-Dist-CUPDD}, it is observed that the entire original image dataset ranges from 0.25 to 0.75, with an almost bimodal distribution and a median of approximately 0.45.
+One peak is centered around the median, and the other at just below 0.4, indicating that most images lie around those two peaks.
+Moving to the distribution of images after enhancement, we notice that all models, except for the PCDE and ICSP, produced a positive distribution.
+The PCDE, with almost half the distribution in the negative, and ICSP, with the entire distribution in the negative, generally produce images that have lower quality than the originals.
+The TEBCF is a top-performer at a median of approximately 0.38, followed by the ACDC, BayesRet, Semi-UIR, USUIR, and TUDA at a median of approximately 0.2.
+In contrast, AutoEnh showed lower performance exhibiting a bimodal distribution with most of the images centered around 0.1.
+It is also noted that for ACDC, TEBCF, BayesRet, Semi-UIR, and USUIR, the distribution has peaks at the top and tapering off towards the bottom indicating that these models are shifting low-quality images into high-quality images.
+A small number of images performed worse after enhancement with the ACDC, TEBCF, AutoEnh, Semi-UIR, USUIR, and TUDA models.